 I am a professional from Barcelona with over 25 years of experience in the software industry.
 I have worked at Apple in Northern California as a Senior Software Engineer and I have been a team member since the very beginning of two start-up companies in Silicon Valley.
 One of these, Powerschool, was acquired by Pearson in 2006.
 Powerschool is an Internet platform, a pioneer one in the business (a SIS, School Management Systems), serving more than 32 million students, 66 million parents, and 100 million users in over 70 countries around the world.

 In spite of the fact of being a Physicist, most of my career has been focused on Software projects.
 However, in the beginning, after I graduated at the University of Barcelona I worked for a while as a teacher.
 Among others, I worked at the University of Barcelona, at the American College of the Institute of North American Studies in Barcelona, and during eight years I worked for Phillips Andover Academy (Andover) as a Math and Programming Languages Teacher.
 At Andover I first got in touch with the Apple world.
-In the mid-eighties, thrilled by the awesome revolution brought by the Macintosh release, I decided to quit my job as a professor and started to create software solutions for a living: first for the Mac, eventually for the Newton, and nowadays for the iPhone and the iPad.
+In the mid-eighties, thrilled by the awesome revolution brought up by the Macintosh release, I decided to quit my job as a professor and started to create software solutions for a living: first for the Mac, eventually for the Newton, and nowadays for the iPhone and the iPad.
 Since then I have been involved one way or another with Apple related projects in several IT positions or in different start-up companies.
 As a Software Engineer I have received formal training around the world in a variety of fields, including several post-graduate university courses IT related, like a Master in Software Engineering at the Polytechnic University of Catalonia (UPC), at the University of New Hampshire (UNH), or at UC Davis.
 I was a member of the Boston Computer Society and I have attended many trade shows, conferences, and events around the world related to IT and Innovation.

 Phillips Andover Academy Summer Session Catalog 1987